sf-wdi-24/modules/week-10-angular/day-02/drill/readme.md

 ## Servers

+Each server does something for you and might be helpful.
+It is rare to find someone who's an expert with many different servers.

+Don't judge yourself if you only know one or two servers.
+That is normal.

 | A | B | C | D | E | F | G | H |
 | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |
 | PostgreSQL | MongoDB | Elasticsearch | Redis | MemcacheDB | NGinx | Apache HTTPd | Unicorn |